 One report also published by Grand View Research valued the Korean aesthetics industry at $1.6 billion in 2019 with a CAGR of 13.3% from 2020 to 2027, with the market size being estimated at $4.5 billion in 2027.
 Non-invasive procedures, such as Botox and dermal fillers, are more popular in Korea.

-As for HoYeon Jung’s plastic surgery, the surgeons at Longevita, a healthcare service provider headquartered in London, UK, had some things to say about it.
+As for HoYeon Jung’s plastic surgery, the practitioners working with Longevita, a healthcare service provider headquartered in London, UK, had some things to say about it.
 They had analyzed various pictures of the 27-year-old model for it.
-While they did agree on some things, the three surgeons, Dr. Hassan Soueid, Dr. Jacob Duman, and Prof. Dr. Fuat Yuksel, had different opinions about whether or not the star had had plastic surgery or which kinds of treatments she had.
+While they did agree on some things, all of them, Dr. Melike Yazoglu, Gizem Seymenoglu, and Prof. Dr. Fuat Yuksel, had different opinions about whether or not the star had had plastic surgery or which kinds of treatments she had.

-Dr. Hassan Soueid and Dr. Jacob Duman agree on HoYeon Jung having had buccal fat removal surgery that aims to remove the excess fat pads in the cheek.
-This reduces the size of the cheeks and, according to Dr. Soueid and Dr. Duman’s, helped make HoYeon Jung’s cheeks look slimmer.
-However, the two surgeons’ opinions differ when it comes to the other treatments that she might have had.
+Dr. Melike Yazoglu and Gizem Seymenoglu agree on HoYeon Jung having had buccal fat removal surgery that aims to remove the excess fat pads in the cheek.
+This reduces the size of the cheeks and, according to Dr. Melike and Gizem, helped make HoYeon Jung’s cheeks look slimmer.
+However, the two practitioners’ opinions differ when it comes to the other treatments that she might have had.

-According to Dr. Soueid, HoYeon Jung also had a chin filler to increase the projection of the chin, while Dr. Duman disagrees and says that it’s not the chin where she had fillers but the cheeks.
-Last but not the least, Prof. Dr. Fuat Yuksel thinks that HoYeon Jung did not have any cosmetic treatments and her beauty is all-natural.
+According to Dr. Melike, HoYeon Jung also had a chin filler to increase the projection of the chin, while Dr. Gizem disagreed and said that it was not the chin where she had fillers but the cheeks.
+Last but not least, Prof. Dr. Fuat Yuksel thinks that HoYeon Jung did not have any cosmetic treatments and that her beauty is all-natural.